PyPSA/pypsa-eur/README.md

 # PyPSA-Eur-Sec: A Sector-Coupled Open Optimisation Model of the European Energy System

+**PyPSA-Eur-Sec v0.7.0 has been merged into PyPSA-Eur with version [v0.8.0](https://pypsa-eur.readthedocs.io/en/latest/release_notes.html).
+Please go to [PyPSA-Eur](https://github.com/pypsa/pypsa-eur) to run sector-coupling studies for the European energy system with PyPSA.
+This repository is now deprecated!**

 PyPSA-Eur-Sec is an open model dataset of the European energy system at the transmission network level that covers the full ENTSO-E area.